 Suggestions for choosing capstones:

-- Contact capstone instructors for more detailed information or syllabus
+- Contact capstone instructors for more detailed information or a syllabus.

-- Meet with a professional academic adviser in Humphrey Student Services
+- Meet with a professional academic adviser in Humphrey Career and Student Success.

 How will my capstone be evaluated?